isomerpages/mlaw-corp/_covid19/02-B-FAQ-lease-licence.md

 *	If you are unable to deliver vacant possession of the property because of the safe distancing measures implemented as a result of COVID-19, we encourage you to approach your incoming tenant to work out a mutually acceptable solution to deliver vacant possession of the property.
 This may include an agreement on a postponed date where you are able to hand over the property, and a corresponding extension to the term of the lease.
 Both parties should be fair and reasonable.
 *	If you and your incoming tenant are unable to reach an agreement, and your incoming tenant indicates that he wishes to enforce his obligation to deliver vacant possession by, for example, commencing legal proceedings against you, you may serve a Notification for Relief on that tenant using the form at this [link (SingPass)](https://go.gov.sg/notification-for-relief-singpass) or this [link (CorpPass)](https://go.gov.sg/notification-for-relief-corppass).
-*	Once a Notification for Relief has been served, that tenant is prohibited from commencing legal proceedings against the landlord for the relief period from 20 April 2020 to 19 November 2020.
+*	Once a Notification for Relief has been served, that tenant is prohibited from commencing legal proceedings against the landlord for the relief period from 20 April 2020 to <a href="#19Novnote">19 November 2020</a>.
 Either party may thereafter make an [application to the Assessor](/covid19-relief/application-for-assessor), who will seek to achieve an outcome that is just and equitable in the circumstances.

 **24. My tenant verbally told me / e-mailed me / sent me an instant message that he cannot pay rent.
 Is that a valid Notification for Relief?**